Lumber and Trex Market Update: 1/29/2022

 • Pergola

 While you’re planning the design and furniture placement, always think about access to the stairs.
-It’s best if you don’t place furniture directly in front of them, it’s a risky game to play, and you don’t want a chair or table leg to fall off the top step.
+It’s best if you don’t place furniture directly in front of them.
+It’s a risky game to play, and you don’t want a chair or table leg to fall off the top step.

 PRO TIP: Cocktail Rails